bnclabs/gson/README.md

   the API, and subsequently handle all such panics as a single valued error.
 * maximum integer space shall be in int64.
-* `Config` object and its APIs are neither re-entrant not thread safe.
+* `Config` instances, and its APIs, are neither re-entrant not thread safe.

 **list of changes from github.com/prataprc/collatejson**